 B.Mus (Composition) (inc)

-Daniel is a member of the Faculty of Business and School of Vocational Education and Training , and specialises in the following areas: Music and Creative Arts .
+Daniel is a member of the Faculty of Education Faculty of Theology and School of Vocational Education and Training , and specialises in the following areas: Music and Creative Arts .

 Daniel Thornton: accomplished and awarded songwriter, musician and worship leader, sought-after minister and educator.
 He is the world's leading expert on contemporary congregational songs.
 He is the Head of Deparment, Music and Creative Arts at Alphacrucis College, and serves local churches and their worship teams around the globe as well as being engaged as a professional composer and performer.

 From 2007 - 2010, Daniel served as the Music Pastor at Paradise Community Church (Adelaide, South Australia) and previously as the Worship and Associate Pastor at North Shore Christian Centre in Sydney Australia for over 8 years.

 He regularly produces/records and releases Worship CDs/DVDs including Christmas Presence, For Worshipers, from Worshipers, Daniel|Piano|Worship Classics 2, It is Well - Instrumentals (2011), Worship Classics (2010), Above All Else (2010), One Heart (2009), Worship Always (2009), Paradise(2008), It is Well - Vol 2(2007), It is Well - Vol 1(2006), Beyond Words (2004), and many more.
 Some of these recordings/performances are featured weekly on the NSCC TV show LifeSource and the Paradise TV shows.